 Income Taxes.
-The Company's effective income tax rate was 50.7% for the 1996 first quarter, compared to 46.6% for the same period of 1995.
-The higher effective rate was a result of the effect of amortization of the reorganization value in excess of amounts allocable to identifiable assets in relation to a smaller pretax income.
+The effective income tax rate, as a percentage of earnings before income taxes, was 41.5% for the second quarter of 1996, compared to 44.7% for the same period of 1995.
+The year-to-date effective rate was 44.5% in 1996 and 45.6% in 1995.
+The lower effective rate for the second quarter was a result of the increase in pretax income for the period in relation to the fixed amortization of the reorganization value in excess of amounts allocable to identifiable assets.